 Laura Dym Cohen

-Director of the Street Law Clinic and Community Outreach and Associate Clinical Professor of Law
+Director of the Street Law Clinic and Public Service Programs and Clinical Professor of Law

 B.A., Communication Studies, 1988, University of California, Santa Barbara; J.D., 1992, University of San Francisco; Member, California State Bar